supervisely-ecosystem/convert-supervisely-to-MOT/README.md

 ## Overview

-App converts [Supervisely](https://app.supervise.ly) format project to [MOTChallenge](https://motchallenge.net/) and prepares downloadable `tar` archive.
+App converts [Supervisely](https://docs.supervise.ly/data-organization/00_ann_format_navi) format project to [MOTChallenge](https://motchallenge.net/) and prepares downloadable `tar` archive.
 In the modal video you have the option to export figures of all shapes or only figures with shape `Rectangle`.
 If project that you want to convert contains `None` type `tag` with name `ignore_conf` on video figures, result annotation will have `conf` value 0 for given figure.
 It means that this figure will not be considered for MOTChallenge framework evaluation.
 More about MOT format and `conf` value you can read [here](https://motchallenge.net/instructions/).
-All objects on video must have only one figure per frame
+All objects on video must have only one figure per frame.
+Backward compatible with [`Import MOT`](https://github.com/supervisely-ecosystem/import-mot-format) app.

 Current version of application supports only `gt` file annotations.